HenryBoBru/Repetitive_oligopaints/For_AX_chromosomes/README.md

 This repository contains the scripts and pipeline developed for the manuscript:
 "Deciphering Chromosome Fusion in *D. miranda*'s Neo-Sex Chromosome through Single-Copy and Repetitive Oligo Probes"

-This project focuses on designing Repetitive Oligopaint probes for autosomes or X chromosomes by enhancing the conventional OligoMiner (https://github.com/beliveau-lab/OligoMiner) and OligoY (https://github.com/isabela42/OligoY) pipelines.
+This project focuses on designing Repetitive Oligopaint probes for autosomes or X chromosomes by integrating the OligoY approach (https://github.com/isabela42/OligoY) to  OligoMiner (https://github.com/beliveau-lab/OligoMiner) pipeline.
 We successfully validated the specificity of our oligo libraries through fluorescence in situ hybridization (FISH).

 ---